distribution/distribution/docs/spec/api.md

 The `name` and `reference` parameter identify the image and are required.
 The reference may include a tag or digest.

+The client should include an Accept header indicating which manifest content types it supports.
+For more details on the manifest formats and their content types, see manifest-v2-1.md and manifest-v2-2.md.
+In a successful response, the Content-Type header will indicate which manifest type is being returned.

 A `404 Not Found` response will be returned if the image is unknown to the registry.
 If the image exists and the response is successful, the image